ConsenSysMesh/stow-box/README.md

 ## Run

-You have everything setup, now you have to run some services in order to have you first Linnia app working.
+You have everything setup, now you have to run some services in order to have you first Stow app working.

 There are 3 services that the starter kit need.
 For all of them you have the default running version or you local one.